freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-attribute-selectors/66ed8fd0f45ce3ece4053eaf.md

 #### --text--

-On freeCodeCamp’s course catalog, each course has a `data-completion` attribute representing the percentage completed.
+Suppose, on freeCodeCamp’s course catalog, each course has a `data-completion` attribute representing the percentage completed.
 You want to style courses where this attribute ends with `"100"`, indicating full completion.
 Which selector would work?

 #### --distractors--